peterzimon/docs-api/handlebars-themes/helpers/post.md

 title: "post"
 date: "2018-10-01"
 meta_title: "Handlebars Theme Helpers: post"
-meta_description: "A single handlebars block expression is used to fetch the details of a post from Ghost admin.
+meta_description: "Output content from your Ghost publication to your live site using the post Handlebars helper.
 Read more about Ghost themes!"
 keywords:
     - api
     - handlebars